All About Trans: History

 All About Trans, originally named Trans Media Action, began in October 2011.
 It was prompted by the director of On Road, Nathalie McDermott, witnessing the death of human rights lawyer and trans woman Sonia Burgess, when she was pushed from a platform at London's Kings Cross railway station during rush hour.
 The ensuing media coverage of her death alerted On Road to the appalling treatment of trans people in the media.
 Having become aware of the poor coverage of transgender people, McDermott approached members of the voluntary watchdog organisation Trans Media Watch, a charity that focuses on changing the media representation and reporting of trans people, to improve this representation.

 Activities

 Interactions

 All About Trans sets up interactions between media professionals and trans and non-binary individuals.
 An interaction is a relaxed, social meet-up between a senior media or sector professional and someone with personal experiences to share.
 It is designed to encourage a greater understanding of the community, leading to better and more empathetic portrayals of trans people in the media.

 By 2015, All About Trans has worked with over 200 trans and gender variant people of all ages and over nearly 350 media and other sector professionals from a range of media organisations across the UK.
 These include The Observer, The Independent, The Sun, Daily Mail, Channel 4, the BBC, Press Complaints Commission, Press Association.
-More recently, All About Trans has met with the New Statesman, and The Mail on Sunday.
+In 2015, All About Trans met with the New Statesman, and The Mail on Sunday.